CPA-verified

 Blockpit US Crypto Tax Report Overview

-Blockpit US Crypto Tax Report Form 1040
+US Blockpit Crypto Tax Report Form 1040

-Blockpit US Crypto Tax Report Form 1040
+US Blockpit Crypto Tax Report Form 1040

 Blockpit US Crypto Tax Report Capital Gains and Losses Summary